corbanmailloux/sublime-promela-spin/README.md

 # Sublime Text 3 - Promela SPIN Syntax Highlighting and Build System

-Depends on having JSpin installed in the default location.

-The build system is the same as clicking "Random" in JSpin.

 ### Syntax highlighting for [Promela SPIN](http://spinroot.com/spin/whatispin.html) in [Sublime Text 3](http://www.sublimetext.com/3).